**Alt Text:** A man wearing an apron stands behind a bar counter, smiling at a tablet.

 Factoring in Ambiance

-Social Media: Designing a Digital Presence
+Social Media: Designing a Video Presence

 “Social media is an extension of the bar experience.
 Create moments that customers want to share.
 It might even justify slightly higher pricing.” — Mariah Hughes, Social Media Strategist.